olizzh0105/review-data-source-analysis/assessment.md

 #### Data Structure and Repeatability

-Amazon product and review pages generally follow recognizable layouts, which suggests that review information may be technically identifiable from public-facing pages.
+Amazon review pages contain recognizable review-specific structures in the browser-rendered DOM.

-However, a recurring data ingestion workflow would require more than identifying individual fields.
-The system would need to consistently handle:
+During manual HTML inspection, individual review elements were observed with attributes such as:

-- Multiple products
+- `data-hook="reviewContainer"`
-- Multiple review pages
+- `data-hook="review"`
-- Pagination
+- `data-hook="reviewTextContainer"`
-- Changes in page structure
+- `data-hook="review-by-line"`

-- Missing or inconsistent review fields
+These structures suggest that review records are clearly identifiable after the page is fully rendered in a browser.

-- Request failures or access restrictions
+However, practical testing showed that the same structures were not consistently available in the HTML returned through basic Python `requests`.

-Therefore, the repeatability of large-scale collection cannot be assumed based only on manual browser access.
+Repeated HTTP requests also produced substantially different responses.
+One request returned a full product page of approximately 1.13 million characters, while a later request returned only approximately 3,781 characters despite both responses having HTTP status code `200`.

-Practical testing showed inconsistent responses across repeated requests.
-While one request returned a full product page, a later request returned a substantially smaller response despite the same HTTP status code `200`.
+In the small extraction test, the manually identified selector `div[data-hook='reviewContainer']` returned zero review blocks from the HTML retrieved through `requests`, even though the same review containers were visible in the browser-rendered DOM.

-This suggests that simple public-web collection may have lower repeatability for Amazon.
+This distinction suggests that simple HTTP retrieval may not consistently reproduce the final review structure visible to a browser.
+A more advanced rendering or data-access approach may therefore be required for reliable recurring Amazon review collection.

 **Assessment: Low to Medium**